RhetTbull/textinator/README.md

 ## Upgrading

 To upgrade to the latest version, download the latest installer DMG from [releases](https://github.com/RhetTbull/textinator/releases) and drag the Textinator icon to Applications.
-Then, you will need to remove Textinator from Full Disk access and re-add it per the instructions above.
+If you have previously granted Textinator Full Disk Access, you will need to remove Textinator from Full Disk Access and re-add it per the instructions above.
 (This is a limitation of the macOS security model and not something Textinator can control.)

 ## Usage

 - Launch Textinator from the Applications folder
+- Grant Desktop access if prompted
 - Click the menu bar icon to see preferences

 ![Menu Bar Icon](images/textinator_settings.png)